pitter-patterz/pj2-2/README.md

 *user_test.py*: For a given image and a trained model, do object detection and visualize the proposal boxes returned by RPN.

+Besides, we replace Visdom by TensorBoardX to visualize loss, mAP and etc (see *train_record*).
+Our model can be downloaded from https://pan.baidu.com/s/1dj9UsXYNCsx5PajrDzgayw?pwd=sjwl (pwd: sjwl).

+# Usage

+First check the packages via requirements.txt.
+Then start training.

++ python train.py

+The trained net is